cahcommercial/fuse-kata-devops/README.md

   * 1. Expose ports 22, 80, and 8080 to the following IP: 52.7.76.128
   *  Create a local account which has the ability to login via SSH and sudo to root.
 This account will be used to verify the configurations of the host.

+##Chef
+In this section you will write and deploy a simple Chef cookbook that installs and configures Apache.
+1. Write a Chef cookbook that performs the following tasks:
+·         Install Apache HTTP Server
+·         Create a default HTML page named fuse.html that displays ·         Hostname of your instance
+·         IP of your instance
+·         A link to the location containing the log output for the chef client execution.
+(Make sure the log can be downloaded.)
+·         Configure Apache to load fuse.html as the default page
+2. Manually install the ChefDK on the server created in the AWS Web Services section
+3. Run the Chef cookbook with chef-solo on the server
+a.
+Write the results of the chef run to a log file, as this is needed for the link in fuse.html

+##Docker
+In this section you will write and deploy a Dockerfile
+1. Create a Dockerfile that meets the following requirements:
+·         Ubuntu 14.04 base image
+·         Installs NGINX
+·         Configures NGINX to redirect the browser from port 8080 to port 80 ·         Exposes port 8080 for the container
+2. Build and run the docker container in detached mode, exposing port 8080 on the EC2 instance End result
+Only the IP listed above should be able to access ports 22, 80 and 8080.
+No other ports should be open to the internet.
+Accessing the server on port 8080 should redirect to port 80 and display the information from fuse.html

 ## Windows Cloud Automation Engineer